 Your worker says not to worry, they are used to climbing that ladder, sitting on that roof.
 Maybe they’ve been excavating trenches, building walls, cleaning windows, cutting down trees, for years.
 They know what they are doing.
 That’s ok then, isn’t it?

 Mmm… Are your workers trained to carry out the tasks they are working on?
-Have they been provided a robust safe system of work to follow?
+Have they been provided with a robust safe system of work to follow?
 Have you provided all the necessary protection measures?

 Have you checked, and this means properly checking, that all persons engaged as Sub-Contractors have the necessary skills, knowledge and experience to carry out the work safely?

 The Construction (Design and Management) Regulations 2015 place responsibilities on all Duty Holders to ensure works are planned, managed and executed safely.
-If you are unsure about your responsibilities, whether as a Client, Principal Contactor, Contractor, new employee at a company, give us a call.
+If you are unsure about your responsibilities, whether as a Client, Principal Contractor, Contractor, new employee at a company, give us a call.

-“You don’t know what you don’t know”, until it’s too late…
+“You don’t know what you don’t know” until it’s too late…

 Get in touch with us if we can assist in any way.
 Life is precious.
 Your business is your livelihood.